lilab-bcb/cumulus/docs/command_line.rst

 Run Terra pipelines via command line
 ----------------------------------------------

-You can run Terra pipelines via the command line by installing the **altocumulus** package.
+You can run Terra pipelines via the command line by installing the Altocumulus_ package (version ``2.0.0`` or later is required).

 Install ``altocumulus`` for Broad users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^